GDQuest/godot-power-pitch/README.md

 ## Help us translate the slides!

-The Power Pitch ships with three languages in version 2.0:
+The Power Pitch currently ships with these languages in version 2.0:

 - English
 - French